sanjitc/Cloud-Pak-for-Data/Upgrade/CPD 4.6 to 4.8/CPD_Upgrade_465_to_482.md

 cat cpd-cli-workspace/olm-utils-workspace/work/get_rsi_patch_info.log
 ```
 _**We need disabled the RSI patches and post install enabled them**_
+We should **not** disable any selinux patches.
+We can disable all non-selinux patches.
+Once the upgrade is complete we can enable them depending on if not fixed on 8.4.2.

 #### 1.1.6 If use SAML SSO, export SSO configuration